 The month of December is your last chance to retain donors for the year.
 Donor retention is an important metric of your nonprofit’s fundraising effectiveness… and it’s also something nonprofits regularly struggle with.
 According to the 2021 M+R Benchmarks Report, overall online donor retention was 36%, with some categories of nonprofits sinking even lower than that.
 So, what can you do to make sure your organization is retaining donors?
-And how can you make a final donor retention push in 2023?
+And how can you make a final donor retention push for this year?

 In this post, we’ll lay out three action items that will help improve your donor retention before the start of the new year.